Arthur Rubinstein

-Arthur Rubinstein KBE OMRI (Artur Rubinstein; 28 January 1887 – 20 December 1982) was a Polish and American pianist.
-He is widely regarded as one of the greatest pianists of all time.
-He received international acclaim for his performances of the music written by a variety of composers and many regard him as one of the greatest Chopin interpreters of his time.
-He played in public for eight decades.
-His repertoire also included the works of Beethoven, Mozart, Schubert, Liszt, Tchaikovsky, Saint-Saëns, Schumann and more.
+Arthur Rubinstein (Artur Rubinstein; 28 January 1887 – 20 December 1982) was a Polish and American pianist.
+Widely regarded as one of the greatest pianists of his day, he received international acclaim for his interpretations of classical music compositions, particularly Chopin.
+Rubinstein played in public for eight decades with a vast repertoire consisting of Beethoven, Brahms, Mozart, Schubert, Liszt, Tchaikovsky, Saint-Saëns, and Schumann, amongst others.